GrigAghavny92/watchlist/README.md

 # DemoApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.6.
+Node v18.
+13 or higher.

 ## Development server